Resilient Reefs Pasifika

 #The challenge

-The Pacific is home to almost 27% of the world’s coral reefs — and over 8 million Pacific Islanders rely on these reefs for food, livelihoods, and coastal protection.
+The Pacific is home to 27% of the world’s coral reefs — and over 8 million Pacific Islanders rely on these reefs for food, livelihoods, and coastal protection.
 But climate change is threatening the survival of coral reefs.

 Most reefs in the Pacific are expected to experience severe coral bleaching conditions at least twice per decade by the 2030s, with severe bleaching expected annually by the 2040s.
 Despite being the most vulnerable to climate change, Pacific Island Countries and Territories (PICTs) remain the most underfunded and least equipped to respond and adapt to climate impacts.